KS: Upper KS2

 A captivating animal adventure destined to be loved by readers of all ages.

 This is a Home Learning Branch for The Last Wild.
-These branches are designed to support home learners to access literature-based learning using a selection of books we love from Writing Roots.
+These branches are designed to support home learners to access literature-based learning using a selection of books we love from the Literary Curriculum.
 They include purposeful writing suggestions, links to the wider curriculum so that texts can be used across other subjects, key questions as well as spelling or phonics investigations.

 View The Last Wild Home Learning Branch